Merene-Bright/NLP-using-Python/README.md

 Challenge 13 (NLP with Keras-TF2) - #Try to predict spam emails using RNNs (LSTM) in Keras

 Challenge 14 (NLP with Keras-TF2) - #To generate text for a book

+Challenge 15 (NLP with Keras-TF2) Implement one of the case studies using NLP from -> #https://mobidev.biz/blog/natural-language-processing-nlp-use-cases-business